The QAA Biosciences subject benchmark statements (2015) has been used to inform the academic development of the programme.

 Thursday 16th April 2015

-The educational aims of the BSc Zoo Management (Level 6 only) are as follows:
+The educational aims of the BSc (Hons) Wildlife Conservation & Ecology programme are as follows:

-To provide students with the knowledge and understanding required to recognise the importance of zoos and zoo management to the conservation of species and habitats, but also as a source of research, entertainment and education.
+To provide students with the knowledge and understanding required to recognise the importance of animal ecology in animal conservation.

 To produce graduates with the marketable skills and knowledge necessary to compete for employment in a related field of work.

-The development of knowledge and understanding of principles and concepts associated with zoo management is fundamental in providing a platform by which to analyse evaluate, critique, synthesis and reflect.
-These core values formulate the emphasis of study at level 6.
+The development of knowledge and understanding of underlying principles associated with ecology and conservation is fundamental in enabling the application and critique of core concepts and ideas, and the subsequent synthesis of new knowledge during students progression through the programme.
 Therefore, upon successful completion of this programme, students should be able to:

 FHEQ Level 6

-Demonstrate an extensive and systematic understanding of key aspects of topics relating to zoo management, specifically the acquisition of detailed knowledge at the coal-face of discipline areas - specific to wildlife conservation (RC6502), enclosure design (RC6507), enrichment and training (RC6505), and zoo education (RC6512)
+Demonstrate an extensive and systematic understanding of key aspects of topics relating to conservation biology and wildlife ecology, specifically the acquisition of detailed knowledge at the coal-face of the discipline areas (all modules)

-Demonstrate an ability to utilise historical and existing knowledge to critically comment upon current research, devise and sustain arguments, solve problems and synthesis new ideas (all modules, but specifically RC6506, RC6502, RC6505).
+Demonstrate an ability to utilise historical and existing knowledge to critically comment upon current research, devise and sustain arguments, solve problems and synthesise new ideas (RC6506, RC6502)

 FHEQ Level 6

-Develop and appreciation of ones own uncertainty, ambiguity and limitations of knowledge specific to themes in conservation and captive animal husbandry and management (all modules).
+Develop an appreciation of ones own uncertainty, ambiguity and limitations of knowledge specific to themes in conservation biology and wildlife ecology (all modules)

-Demonstrate an ability to critically evaluate the arguments, theories, assumptions, abstract concepts and scientific evidence (data) in order to make informed judgments, synthesise new knowledge and identify a range of appropriate solutions to a given problem(s), including those typically encountered within themes of scientific enquiry, wildlife conservation and the husbandry and management of exotic zoo species (all modules, but specifically RC6506).
+Demonstrate an ability to critically evaluate the arguments, theories, assumptions, abstract concepts and scientific evidence (data) in order to make informed judgments, synthesize new knowledge and identify a range of appropriate solutions to a given problem(s), including those typically encountered within themes of scientific enquiry, ecology and conservation management (all modules)

 All students should be expected to evidence the development and enhancement of practical and professional skills during their studies.
 Emphasis is primarily placed on the development of soft skills that can be transferred to the employment sector as a graduate (e.g. communication, time management and team working skills, problem-solving abilities).
 Technical skills should be demonstrated specific to the discipline, and will include utilising a variety of platforms to communicate research, show competencies in the handling, management and interpretation of data, use of information technology in a variety of formats to create, design, analyse and report, and reflect on their own learning and performance with the view to enhance their own abilities.
 Therefore, upon successful completion of this programme, students should be able to: